Martin20494/Grid_Orientation/README.md

 ## Summary

-Digital elevation datas, or DEMs, are critical for generating reliable flood predictions.
+Digital elevation models, or DEMs, are critical for generating reliable flood predictions.
 The most common method to generate DEMs involves sampling and interpolating LiDAR data onto a North-South square grid.
 However, the orientation of this grid, which can introduce variability in elevation data and thus influence flood predictions, is frequently overlooked.
 The below figure shows the difference in sampling an artificial LiDAR point cloud with all ground elevation values of 1 m and river elevation values of 0.5 m onto a North-South square grid versus a 45-degree rotated grid using 10-meter resolution.
 This resulted in significant differences in the representation of the river, as seen in the river profiles, which can create different waterways along its length.

 ![problem_idea_003](https://github.com/Martin20494/Grid_Orientation/assets/55137629/65c5d839-0db1-4d79-aecd-7baa78c5b4a5)